dgname/UFO_Sightings_Mexico/README.md

 1. **Environment Setup**:
    - Ensure you have Python installed along with the following libraries: `Flask`, `SQLAlchemy`, `pandas`, `d3`, `beautifulsoup4`, `splinter`, `fuzzywuzzy`, and `requests`.
    - Install `Jupyter Notebook` for data preprocessing.
-   - Configure a PostgreSQL database and set the connection string in `config.py`.

 2. **Run the Data Extraction and Cleaning**:
    - Open the `scraping_and_cleaning.ipynb` notebook in Jupyter Notebook.